chrisjsewell/PyGauss/docs/source/system.rst

 whereby they are closed, Graphical User Interface (GUI) systems that do not allow for autonomous reproducibility or extensibility of analyses.
 For example, to compare multiple molecular conformers a user must open each data file separately, and then record and analyse the relevant data in an external programme.
-Given the large number of conformers assessed in this project, this process incurred a high time cost and was open to human error.

 .. image:: images/pygauss_system.png